nbarnes/rulers/README.md

 License
 =======
-All content and code in this repository that belongs to myself, Nathaniel Barnes, is lisenced to any users under the terms of the M.I.T.
-Licence.
+All content and code in this repository that belongs to myself, Nathaniel Barnes, is available to other users under the terms of the M.I.T.
+License.
-Almost all of it belongs to Noah Gibbs', though.
+Almost all of it belongs to Noah Gibbs, though.